ccbbccbb/react-tw-breakpointer/README.md

 ### Why isn't the component showing?

-1. Check if you're in production mode (`NODE_ENV=production`)
+1. Ensure it's rendered from a Client Component (App Router server files resolve to a no-op)
-2. Try pressing the toggle key (default: 't')
+2. Verify you're in development mode (`next dev`); production resolves to a no-op by default
-3. Ensure Tailwind CSS is properly configured
+3. Try pressing the default keys: 't' turns on, 'Shift+T' turns off
-4. Check z-index conflicts with other overlays
+4. Ensure Tailwind CSS is properly configured and no z-index conflicts

 ### Can I use this without Tailwind CSS?